eigenvivek/DiffDRR/README.md

 `DiffDRR` is a PyTorch-based digitally reconstructed radiograph (DRR) generator that provides

-1. Auto-differentiable DRR syntheisis
+1. Differentiable X-ray rendering
-2. GPU-accelerated rendering
+2. GPU-accelerated synthesis and optimization
 3. A pure Python implementation

-Most importantly, `DiffDRR` implements DRR synthesis as a PyTorch module, making it interoperable in deep learning pipelines.
+Most importantly, `DiffDRR` implements DRR rendering as a PyTorch module, making it interoperable in deep learning pipelines.

 ## Install